-Epispadiasis is characterized by dorsal opening of the urethral meatus.
-It is often associated with other genito-urinary defects like exstrophy of bladder.
+Epispadiasis is characterized by the dorsal opening of the urethral meatus.
+It is often associated with other genito-urinary defects like exstrophy of the bladder.
 Surgical repair is often necessary latest by 7 years of age.

-Inability to retract the prepuce is known as “phimosis”; while failure to advance back the foreskin after retraction is termed as “paraphimosis”.
+Inability to retract the prepuce is known as “phimosis”, while failure to advance back the foreskin after retraction is termed as “paraphimosis”.
 Both these seemingly devastating conditions are definitively treated by circumcision.

-Peyronie’s disease is chronic inflammation of the tunica albuginea surrounding the corpora cavernosa in the penis leading to abnormal curvature or indentation of the penis with subsequent difficult and often painful erection.
-While spontaneous regression is often described; about half of the patients need treatment.
+Peyronie’s disease is chronic inflammation of the tunica albuginea surrounding the corpora cavernosa in the penis, leading to abnormal curvature or indentation of the penis with subsequent difficult and often painful erection.
+While spontaneous regression is often described, about half of the patients need treatment.

 Priapism is abnormal, persistent, non-sexual erection.
 Ischemic priapism is a medical emergency.
 Non-ischemic priapism is often managed with careful observation.

 Squamous cell carcinoma is the most common form of penile cancer.
 Penile cancer is often preceded by the presence of premalignant lesions.
 A local excision of these lesions can often evade the grave eventuality of SCC.
 Carcinoma in situ is a histological diagnosis and demands meticulous examination for basement membrane invasion.
 CIS can be treated by timely local intervention.